-Rachel Goldberg is an award-winning filmmaker who has directed more than 30 productions for stage and screen, garnering over 20 awards for her work.
-Her most recent directing credits include MAYANS, MC, AMERICAN HORROR STORY: CULT (Guest starring Lena Dunham), CLOAK & DAGGER, and the upcoming and highly anticipated shows RAISING DION and VERONICA MARS.
+Rachel Goldberg is an award-winning filmmaker who has directed more than 40 productions for stage and screen, garnering over 20 awards for her work.
+Her most recent directing credits include MAYANS, MC, RAISING DION, AMERICAN HORROR STORY: CULT (Guest starring Lena Dunham), CLOAK & DAGGER, and VERONICA MARS.

 She has been supported by the Sundance/Women in Film Financing Initiative for her feature, TRANSFORMATION AWAITS, based on the short film, NEIGHBORS,starring Kelli Garner (SECRET LIFE OF MARILYN MONROE) and Edi Gathegi (TWILIGHT).
 NEIGHBORS was created through AFI’s prestigious Directing Workshop for Women.
 Recently she was recognized by studio executives who included her on The Alice Initiative List, among directors Ava DuVernay and Katheryn Bigelow.